What I, a Taiwanese, felt in Japan (Lifestyle)

 After investigating the cause, we found that restaurants are concerned that leftover food can deteriorate when it is taken home, which could lead to food poisoning and affect the health of customers.
 Therefore, while they do offer takeout, they generally do not offer a service to take home leftovers if you are eating in the restaurant

-Another thing that surprised me was that the staff bend down to take orders.
+Another thing that surprised me was that the staff crouched down to take orders.

-My friend and I were both surprised when we first encountered this!
+My friend and I were both amazed when we first encountered it!

 I felt it was hard for the waiter to bend down to take our order.
 To be honest, I felt a bit sorry for them and a bit pressured to take our order (lol)